-*Note: Before transmitting the 3D file, please make sure to plug in the USB provided in the toolbox onto the 3D printer so that the file can also be stored directly onto the USB.
+Prior to sending the 3D file, ensure that you connect the USB included in the toolbox to the 3D printer, so that the file can be saved directly to the USB drive.

 1) Note down the IP address of the 3D printer.
 This is where your 3D file will be sent.

 2) Please use CHITUBOX V1.9.0 or above, to slice your 3D file.
 After slicing it, please save it as a .ctb file before sending it over to the 3D printer.
 If you are using the Phrozen Test file, please DO NOT slice the file as it has already been saved as a .ctb file.

 3) Then click on Network Sending to send over your file directly to the Sonic Mega 8K.